leynos/bournemouth/docs/using-falcon-websockets-with-msgspec-structs.md

 - The middleware's `process_request_ws` method can inspect this header (`req.get_header('Sec-WebSocket-Protocol')`).
 - It can then select a mutually supported subprotocol.
 - The chosen subprotocol is passed to `ws.accept(subprotocol=chosen_protocol)`.6
-- The middleware then configures the `msgspec_processor` in `req.context` to use the encoder/decoder for the negotiated subprotocol.
+ - The middleware then populates `req.context` with the negotiated encoder and decoder.
 This allows a single WebSocket endpoint to flexibly serve clients with different format preferences, enhancing interoperability.

 ### E. Handling Message Polymorphism and Dispatch